bahrus/on-to-me/README.md

 Features not supported:

-1. Ability to block stopping propagation -- always blocks propagation
+1. Ability to stop blocking propagation -- always blocks propagation
 2. Using properties instead of attributes to define the orchestration.
 3. Debugging support
 4. Ability to override value from event, filter events.